Quick Start

 Learn how to use DataBeak in 10 minutes with this hands-on tutorial.
 We'll process a sample sales dataset using natural language commands.

-"Load the sales data from my CSV file"
+"Load the sales data from this URL: https://example.com/sales.csv"

 Get an overview of your dataset: